 But these only cover a tiny fraction of all the titles produced across a range of home computers, consoles, and arcade machines during the 1980s and 1990s.
 What about the less well-known or more obscure games, or specific versions or ports from less popular or more exotic platforms?
 Even Nintendo’s own NES and SNES Classic Editions only come with a measly 30 or 21 games on them from a library of hundreds and hundreds.

-These official re-releases also often expect premium prices for very old games that are sometimes poorly emulated, lacking additional features (e.g. savestates, controller reconfiguration, etc), and locked into a single platform such as the PS4, Xbox One, or Wii U. More to the point, given how fast the market and technology move on, how long will these versions be available and supported for?
+These official re-releases also often expect premium prices for very old games that are sometimes poorly emulated, lack additional features (e.g. savestates, controller reconfiguration, etc), and are locked into a single platform such as the PS4, Xbox One, or Wii U. More to the point, given how fast the market and technology move on, how long will these versions be available and supported for?
 How many times will we be expected to keep repurchasing the same ancient games?

 There are also complicated licensing issues surrounding many classic games that means it’s unlikely they will ever be re-released.
 And other rights holders lack either the interest or the wherewithal to make their games available again.